Bookrage001/osc/app/resources/docs/getting-started.md

   -d, --debug      log received osc in the console
   -p, --port       http port of the app\'s server (default to 8080) -n, --nogui      disable default gui
-  -g, --gui-only   only launch the gui (a server instance must be running) -a, --address    app\'s ip:port (for gui-only mode, default to localhost:8080) -l, --load       session file to load
+  -g, --gui-only   app\'s ip:port, default to localhost:8080, only launch the gui (a server instance must be running) -l, --load       session file to load
   -t, --theme      theme name or path (mutliple values allowed)